 - Measuring cup to measure the wax and essential oils

 There are different types of wax that you can use.
-Beeswax is a natural wax made by bees during the process of making honey.
-It has a naturally sweet smell that comes from its infusion of honey.
+Beeswax is a natural wax made by bees while making honey, and it has a naturally sweet smell that comes from its infusion of love.
 The disadvantage of using beeswax to make scented candles is that the natural scent of the wax can subtly interfere with the essential oils you use.

-It is also more solid compared to soy wax which makes it harder to use.
+It is also more solid than soy wax, making it harder to use.
 Coconut wax is another alternative that absorbs the fragrance of the essential oils beautifully and burns nicely.
 However, it is expensive to buy.

-An alternative to cotton wicks is hemp wicks made of hemp and these are organic.
+An alternative to cotton wicks is hemp wicks made of hemp, and these are organic.
 They are, however, not as easy to find as cotton wicks.
-Wooden wicks are also available, but these are harder to work with compared to cotton wicks.
+Wooden wicks are also available, but these are harder to work with than cotton wicks.

 Candle tins are gaining popularity as a container for holding your candle.
 Compared to glass candle holders, tin holders are great for smaller-sized candles because they come in smaller sizes than the average glass jar.
 They also come with a lid which makes them a great travel option.

 However, they are not as attractive as using glass candle jars which are great for decorative purposes.
 Another alternative for holding your candles is using clear plastic tealight cups made of flame retardant plastic that will not burn like other plastics.

 These are cheaper than glass jars and look almost as lovely as glass jars; however, there is a slight chance they can catch fire when exposed to fire long enough.
 They are not advisable for small children and pets who can knock them over.

 Fragrance oils are an alternative to essential oils.
 However, fragrance oils can be natural or synthetically made, and essential oils are natural.
 Essential oils are preferable to fragrance oils as they carry the ‘real’ smell.